manwar/theweeklychallenge/content/blog/map-tube-unicode.md

 Just a day after I published my proposed change to support `Unicode` characters in station names, I decided to extend it allow in line names too.

-Before I make any changes, let update the test script to see how the framework currently reacts with line name having `Unicode` character.
+Before I make any changes, let's update the test script to see how the framework currently reacts with line name having `Unicode` character.

 <br>